silver-cpu/Obsidian.md-1.8.4-Privacy-Forensic-Analysis/README.md

 Here is what I found!
 <!--what did i do specifically to gather the information and stuff-->
 <h3>/sdcard/Documents/ObsidianVault/</h3>
-Within directory are the following files:
+Within this directory are the following files:

 ```
 ls -alR /sdcard/Documents/ObsidianVault
 /sdcard/Documents/ObsidianVault:
 total 66